chrisguest75/shell_examples/60_create_hls_from_segments/README.md

 Ref: [47_ffmpeg/README.md](../47_ffmpeg/README.md)

+## How it works

+Take an mp3 file and decode it to a wav file.
+Split this file up into 10 second chunks of either wav or aac.
+Then use ffmpeg to rebuild a HLS stream from each of the individual segments.
+To correctly add them use the codec time base and time in seconds of where the segment PTS should be.
+Remove the DISCONTINUITY strings from the manifest and playback.

 TODO:

 * Take an mp3 decode to wav and look at binary structure
 * Host HLS
 * capture from the phone
 * build a website that I can stream audio from
-* encode chunks as mp3 and then decode back to wav and concat chunks

 ## Prereqs